+X-rays - bitewing

-- > X-rays bitewing - Bitewing x-rays look at your child's back teeth, called premolars and molars.
-Your child can have one bitewing x-ray for each quadrant every 12 months. - X-rays complete series - Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If any number or combination of x-rays are billed for the same date of service and the cost equals or exceeds the allowed fee for a complete series, it will be paid as a complete series.
-If you have already had a complete series paid for within the last five years it will not be covered, and you will be responsible for the cost - > X-rays periapical
+• Bitewing x-rays look at your child's back teeth, called premolars and molars.
+Your child can have one bitewing x-ray for each quadrant every 12 months.

+X-rays - complete series

+- Complete series or panoramic x-rays capture all of your child's teeth. - These are covered once every three years from treatment date. - If your child has multiple x-rays on the same day, and the fee for those x-rays is more than a complete series, then the complete series will be allowed.

+X-rays - periapical

-- Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root. - These are covered when dentally appropriate. - NOTE: If these x-rays are taken as part of a complete series of x-rays for a procedure, they will not be covered again if used for a different procedure. - > X-rays occlusal intraoral - Occlusal intraoral x-rays show how teeth are growing in and where they are in the mouth. - These are covered once every two years from treatment date.
+- Periapical x-rays show the entire tooth, from the chewing surface to below the gums to the tip of the root. - These are covered when dentally appropriate.

+NOTE: If these x-rays are taken as part of a complete series of x-rays for a procedure, they will not be covered again if used for a different procedure.

+X-rays - occlusal intraoral

+- Occlusal intraoral x-rays show how teeth are growing in and where they are in the mouth. - These are covered once every two years from treatment date.